KSKBpage/dn42page/README.md

 [DN42](https://lantian.pub/en/article/modify-website/dn42-experimental-network-2020.lantian/) can be used to learn networking and to connect private networks, such as hackerspaces or community networks.
 But above all, experimenting with routing in [DN42](https://lantian.pub/en/article/modify-website/dn42-experimental-network-2020.lantian/) is fun!

 ## Peering Requests

+If you’d like to peer with me, you can...
-Contact me on telegram https://t.me/KusakabeSi if you’d like to peer with me.
+1. Contact me on telegram https://t.me/KusakabeSi
+2. Use AutoPeer service listed below

 ### Peering Requirements
 To peer with me, you must meet the following requirements: